telekom-mms/sectpmctl/README.md

 Be also warned that when a TPM lockout password is set and you try to clear the TPM with software commands entering a wrong lockout password, there will be a time penalty until you can try again.
 The above three ways to clear should allow to clear the TPM even when you entered a wrong lockout password.

-The following command "mmstpm2 provisioning" should run successfully with a cleared TPM and the output should look like this:
+The following command "sectpmctl tpm provisioning" should run successfully with a cleared TPM and the output should look like this:

 ```
-user@laptop:~# mmstpm2 provisioning
+user@laptop:~# sectpmctl tpm provisioning
 START PROVISIONING
 ## TPM CLEAR
 ## SET DICTIONARY LOCKOUT SETTINGS